 Information is key.
 The more people know about the symptoms, treatment, and how people with breast cancer live and survive, the more likely people will take action.
-Once your employees know how to prevent breast cancer or how to spot the symptoms early on, this could lead to a quicker diagnosis.
+Once your employees know how to conduct daily breast self-examinations or how to spot the symptoms early on, this could lead to a quicker diagnosis.
 Plus, learning from those who have breast cancer now can be an important tool.
 Learn their stories from various podcasts, videos, and educational content that is medically reviewed or other verified sources.
 Speaking directly with people who are affected is also a great way to build connections with survivors and learn more about this disease on a personal level.

 Donate to the Cause

 Donations help make cancer research possible.
 The more scientists learn about this disease, the sooner they can come up with better treatments, better ways to detect, and maybe even one day, a way to prevent breast cancer in general.
 Until then, it is important for people, companies, and organizations to come together to fundraise and donate.
 Do some research to see what kinds of organizations you would like to donate to.
 In an effort to inspire the rest of your team to also donate, you could offer a price-matching donation from your company.
 There are so many ways you can donate and get everyone at your business or organization involved.